better-internet/radworks-docs/docs/using-radicle/doc2-4 .md

 ---
-id: doc2-2
+id: creating-a-seed-node
-title: Pushing and pulling code
+title: Starting a seed node
 ---

 This is a link to [another document.](doc3.md)